 The Company has determined approval measures and procedures of related party transactions.
 Any related party transactions which may be in conflict shall be considered and assessed, in terms of appropriateness of such transactions, by the Audit Committee and, importantly, the best interests of the Company shall be taken into account.
-In the event that the Audit Committee lacks expertise to consider any related party transactions, the Company may assign independent on such related party transactions to be used as a reference to hold an opinion or make a decision of the Audit Committee and/or the Board of Directors and/or the shareholders as the case may be.
+In the event that the Audit Committee lacks expertise to consider any related 6.
+A person who has a conflict of interest in any related party party transactions, the Company may assign independent professionals or the Company's auditors to give an opinion 7.
+In considering related party transactions, the Company on such related party transactions to be used as a reference to hold an opinion or make a decision of the Audit Committee and/or the Board of Directors and/or the shareholders as the case may be.
 Details of transactions including the directors who have conflict of interest shall be disclosed to the Board of Directors and if any transaction which is deemed as a significant transaction according to the Notification on Related Party Transactions, such transaction must be approved by the Board of Directors and/or shareholders as the case may be.
 In approving a related party transaction, a person who may have conflict of interest or stake in such transaction cannot vote to approve such related party transaction.
 In this regard, the Company will disclose a concluded related party transaction in the Company's notes to financial statements audited by the Company's auditor and the 56-1 One report/Annual Report.